OpenDroneMap/WebODM/slate/source/includes/reference/_handlingerrors.md

 400 | Malformed request
 404 | Not found

-For security reasons, sometimes an operation which should return `403` returns `404` to avoid disclosing IDs and other information from attackers.
+For security reasons, sometimes an operation which should return `403` returns `404` to avoid disclosing IDs and other information to attackers.